Dekoder-py/personal-website/README.md

-# Getting Started with Create React App
+# personal-website

+I made this portfolio with the help of Github Copilot

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).